nagenshukla/GBDTs/README.md

 > **Did the model actually recover the signal we planted - and did it correctly
 > ignore the noise features?**

-That turns "interpretability" from hand-waving into something we can verify.
+That turns "interpretability" from guess work into something we can verify.

 ## Notebooks